Galway City is a thriving, bohemian, cultural city on the western coast of Ireland.

 SIGHTSEEING & CULTURAL ACTIVITIES

-Visit to Galway City Museum or the National Aquarium will easily happily fill a wet afternoon.
+Visit Galway City Museum or the National Aquarium will easily happily fill a wet afternoon.
 On sunny days your options are endless.

 The clean beaches in Salthill draw crowds of swimmers and the city streets come to life with buskers and street performers.